ymlai87416/drlnd-project3/Report.md

 )
 ```

-## Centralized critic for each agent
+### Centralized critic for each agent

 The critic network explicitly uses the decision-making policies of other agents, agents can learn approximate models of other agents online and effectively use them in their own policy learning procedure.

-Learning function is implemented in file maddpg_agent.py.
+The learning function is implemented in file maddpg_agent.py.
 In class `MADDPGAgent` function `learn`.

 The section of code updating the critic network is Line 81-98.
-The next action of each agent and the real reward is used to improve the critic network to provide a better Q-function.
+The next action of each agent and the real reward is used to improve the critic network to provide a better value function.

 The implementation refers to the equation (6) of the paper [1].

-![Critic network update][image3]
+![Critic network update][image4]

 The section of code updating the actor network is Line 100-111.
-The next action of each agent and Q-function from critic network is considered to find a better policy function.
+The next action of each agent and value function from the critic network is considered to find a better policy function.

 The implementation refers to the equation (5) of the paper [1].

-![Actor network update][image4]
+![Actor network update][image3]

 Soft update is then applied to both actor and critic network.

-## Reply Buffer
+### Reply Buffer

 In file `maddpg_agent.py`, the class `ReplayBuffer` implements the replay buffer, the replay buffer save all experience experienced by 2 agents.
 Random experiences are retrieved from time to time to train both actor and critic network.

-## Ornstein-Uhlenbeck Process for Noise generation
+### Ornstein-Uhlenbeck Process for Noise generation

 In file `maddpg_agent.py`, the class `OUNoise` implements the noise generation process to allow DDPG to explore around the optimal action given by the actor network.
 Please see the hyperparameter section for parameter value selection.

-## Fine tuning
+### Fine-tuning

 In this implementation, several techniques are employed.

 Batch normalization is used to allow learn effectively across different types of units.

 Gradient clipping is also used to keep the score stable across 100 episodes by avoiding the network making updates that are too far away from the current weighting.
-Although gradient clipping is applied, the agent starts to perform horribly starting around episode 2000 and show no evidence of recovery.
+Although gradient clipping is applied, 2 agents start to perform horribly starting around episode 2000 and show no evidence of recovery.

-The model is trained while the Ornstein-Uhlenbeck process is turned of.
+The model is trained while the Ornstein-Uhlenbeck process is turned OFF.
 It helps these agents to archive score > 0.5 given the current parameter, if I turn on the Ornstein-Uhlenbeck process, agents are more likely to hit the ball out of the table, and the score seldom greater than 0.3.

-# Hyperparameters
+## Hyperparameters

 Here is the network structure of actor